Dcosthephalump/us-rse-23-poster/README.md

 For software engineers, JupyterIDE:
 - introduces JupyterLab as an extensible development environment with several quality of life features for software development highlighted and community extensions given tutorials
   - Git extension and LSP are especially good examples of what is available.
-- introduces the iterative programming approach as uniquely suited for creating documentation and working with researchers
+- introduces the literate programming approach as uniquely suited for creating documentation and working with researchers

 Draft:
 Bringing researchers and software engineers closer together in terms of their toolsets, coding practices, and paradigms will help facilitate communication and development.
 JupyterIDE can help with this in a number of ways.
 For researchers, it introduces JupyterLab as an alternative to Jupyter Notebook.
-While the two programs share a similar layout and JupyterLab maintains an interface optimized for notebook development, JupyterLab also has several features that help with productivity.
-JupyterLab users can interact with
+While the two programs share a similar layout and JupyterLab maintains an interface optimized for notebook development, JupyterLab also has several features that help with productivity such as the ability to view a notebook and a dataframe simultaneously in one window.
+To take advantage of this, JupyterIDE includes a short, accessible tutorial on literate programming for researchers using JupyterLab that helps researchers build documentation for exploratory data analysis and avoid common problems associated with results reproducibilitiy in notebooks.
+In addition, there is a tutorial for the Git extension that helps researchers learn about the value of version control, especially in collaborative research environments, and how to use it easily with JupyterLab.

+Extension:
+LSP
+Vim
+Git

 # Acknowledgments